Employment Practices Liability Insurance (EPLI)

 - Breach of employment legislation

-Many Employment Practices Liability Insurance (EPLI) policies offer these inclusions and add-ons:
+Potential extensions to Employment Practices Liability Insurance (EPLI)

 - Consultation, HR assistance and other risk management consultative services.